 Diversity, Equity and Inclusion The Board's commitment to review and guide management on our corporate culture and DEI initiatives is also reflected in our Corporate Governance Guidelines.
 The Board reviews the Company's DEI progress semi-annually, and monitors our commitments, metrics and trends related to workforce representation, pay equity, advancement opportunities and culture/employee sentiment.
 The Board will continue to monitor our DEI commitments to enhance transparency and accountability.
-Political Engagement Political developments can have a significant impact on the Company and our stakeholders.
-Therefore, we participate in the political process through regular engagement with public officials and policy makers, and by making contributions to candidates, parties and political action committees from across the political spectrum that support policies that help advance our business strategy, including clean and renewable energy and efficient electrification.
+Political developments can have a significant impact on the Company and our stakeholders.
+Therefore, Political Engagement and Disclosure we participate in the political process through regular engagement with public officials and policy makers, and by making contributions to candidates, parties and political action committees from across the political spectrum that support policies that help advance our business strategy, including clean and renewable energy and efficient electrification.
 We will only make political contributions that comply with the law and adhere to our Political Engagement Policy.
 All contributions are approved by the most senior officer responsible for government affairs or the President and CEO.
-Exceptions to the Political Engagement Policy must be approved by the Vice-President of Public Affairs and the General Counsel. and Disclosure Management publishes an annual report disclosing contributions from corporate funds to campaign committees, political action committees and ballot measure committees.
+Exceptions to the Political Engagement Policy must be approved by the Vice-President of Public Affairs and the General Counsel.
+Management publishes an annual report disclosing contributions from corporate funds to campaign committees, political action committees and ballot measure committees.
 The Nominating, Governance and Sustainability Committee reviews the annual report and the Political Engagement Policy annually and receives a report on any significant exceptions or waivers to the Political Engagement Policy.
-The Nominating, Governance and Sustainability reviews with management the strategic priorities for PGE's political and policy lobbying and political contributions.
+The Nominating, Governance and Sustainability Committee also annually reviews with management the strategic priorities for PGE's political and policy lobbying and political contributions.
+Additional information about our political contributions policies, including the annual report of political contributions, can be found on our website at https://investors.portlandgeneral.com/corporate-governance